 The requirements for Business Schengen Visa are as follows:

 Get the application form from the embassy or consulate’s website.
 Remember that you need a short-stay application form.
 Complete it, then print it twice, date, and sign the two copies.

 Your current passport must hold validity for three months over the date you will leave Schengen Area.
 Also, it could not be older than ten years.
 You have to consider this point.

 You have to buy insurance in your home country before your trip.
 It must hold validity in the whole Schengen Area.
 Its least coverage must be 30.000 EUR.
 Also, it must support all of your medical expenses.
 Private or public insurance does not make a difference.

 It also gets called a Travel Itinerary.
 It will cover all of the things you will be doing on your trip:

 It is a key part of the application.
 As the nature of your visit is business, you have to provide an invitation letter.
-A company or industry located in the Schengen Are must provide you this letter.
+A company or industry located in the Schengen Area must provide you with this letter.
 It must: